 Salisbury and the Bank are subject to various regulatory capital requirements administered by the federal banking agencies.
-Under current regulatory definitions, Salisbury and the Bank meet all capital adequacy requirements to which they are subject and are considered to be well-capitalized.
+Under current regulatory definitions, Salisbury and the Bank meet all capital adequacy requirements to which they are subject and the Bank is considered to be well-capitalized.
 As a result, the Bank pays lower federal deposit insurance premiums than those banks that are not "well capitalized."
-Requirements for classification as a well-capitalized institution and for minimum capital adequacy along with Salisbury's and the Bank's regulatory capital ratios are as follows:
+Requirements for classification as a well-capitalized institution and for minimum capital adequacy along with Salisbury's and the Bank's regulatory capital ratios are as follows at December 31,2015 and 2014 under the regulatory capital rules then in effect:

-Minimum for Capital Well December 3 31, 2014 December 31, 2013 Adequacy Capitalized Salisbury Bank Salisbury Bank Total Capital (to risk-weighted assets) 8.00% 10.00% 14.27% 12.75% 16.46% 13.87% Tier 1 Capital (to risk-weighted assets) 4.00 6.00 13.38 11.86 15.20 12.63 Tier 1 Capital (to average assets) 4.00 5.00 12.31 10.95 10.65 8.96
+Minimum for Capital Adequacy Well Cap oitalized December 3 1, 2015 December 31, 2014 2015 2014 2015 2014 Salisbury Bank Salisbury Bank Total Capital (to risk-weighted assets) 8.00% 8.00% 10.00% 10.00% 13.51% 13.10% 14.27% 12.75% Common Equity Tier 1 Capital 4.50 N/A 6.50 N/A 11.17 12.23 N/A N/A Tier 1 Capital (to risk-weighted assets) 6.00 4.00 8.00 6.00 11.17 12.23 13.38 11.86 Tier 1 Capital (to average assets) 4.00 4.00 5.00 5.00 8.56 9.37 12.31 10.95

-A well-capitalized institution, which is the highest capital category for an institution as defined by the Prompt Corrective Action regulations issued by the FDIC and the FRB, is one which maintains a Total Risk-Based ratio of 10% or above, a Tier 1 Risk-Based ratio of 6% or above and a Leverage ratio of 5% or above, and is not subject to any written order, written agreement, capital directive, or prompt corrective action directive to meet and maintain a specific capital level.
+A well-capitalized institution, which is the highest capital category for an institution as defined by the Prompt Corrective Action regulations issued by the FDIC and the FRB, is one which maintains a Total Risk-Based ratio of 10% or above, a Tier 1 Risk-Based ratio of 8% or above, a Common Equity to Tier 1 ratio of 6.5% or above, and a Leverage ratio of 5% or above, and is not subject to any written order, written agreement, capital directive, or prompt corrective action directive to meet and maintain a specific capital level.
 Maintaining strong capital is essential to Salisbury and the Bank's safety and soundness.
 However, the effective management of capital resources requires generating attractive returns on equity to build value for shareholders while maintaining appropriate levels of capital to fund growth, meet regulatory requirements and be consistent with prudent industry practices.